juanjqo/dqrobotics-interface-coppeliasim/README.md

 An **unofficial** DQ Robotics interface to connect with CoppeliaSim based on ZeroMQ remote API and C++17.
 This API provides more functionalities when compared to the legacy remote API (the one used by the [DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep)).
 However, unlike DQ Robotics, dqrobotics-interface-coppeliasim is experimental and lacks official support.

-# Overall advice: Don't use this interface for your project! :warning:
+# Don't use this interface for your project! :warning:

 ![Static Badge](https://img.shields.io/badge/warning-yellow)
 This project is under active development, incomplete, and experimental/unstable.
 Therefore, **I highly recommend** the [official DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep) if you want stability, and outstanding technical support.